MasayukiMotoori/EAGE2025/README.md

 # 1D inversion of time-domain electromagnetic data with induced polarization effects for a sea-floor hydrothermal deposit
- KEGS Symposium, March 1, 2025, Toronto Canada

-Seafloor hydrothermal deposits are polymetallic massive sulfide ore deposits formed by the precipitation of metal components contained in hot water ejected from the seafloor (JOGMEC, 2020).
-These deposits exhibit several key physical properties relevant to geophysical exploration:

-1. **Depth**: Deposits are located at depths of 700-2000m below sea level.
-2. **Seawater Conductivity**: Seawater in these regions has high conductivity (3-3.5 S/m).
-3. **Ore Body Dimensions**: Ore bodies typically extend hundreds of meters horizontally and tens of meters vertically (Morozumi et al., 2020).
-4. **Exposure**: Ore bodies are often exposed on the seafloor.

-Laboratory studies have shown that resistivity and chargeability are diagnostic physical properties of these deposits, making them distinguishable from seawater (Nakayama et al., 2012).
-Hydrothermal water temperatures are measured to range from 200 to 400 °C. Studies indicate that higher temperatures correspond to lower resistivity in both seawater (Bannard, 1975) and rock samples (Takakura, 2016).

-### Geophysical Methods
-Time-domain electromagnetic (TEM) methods are highly sensitive to resistivity variations.
-The WISTEM (Waseda Integrated Seafloor Time-Domain Electromagnetic Exploration) system has been effectively used for such studies (Nakayama and Saito, 2016).
-Surveys conducted in several areas have demonstrated the utility of fixed measurements where the WISTEM system is landed on the seafloor.
-In these measurements, negative transients attributed to induced polarization (IP) effects have been observed in data collected over known deposits (Nakayama, Motoori, and Saito, 2019).

-In 2018, a survey was conducted by JOGMEC in the Okinawa Trough, and data from the Fix-2 area (Area-2) highlighted the relevance of IP effects in the presence of sulfide-rich materials.
-A synthetic study by Motoori and Heagy (2024) simulated negative transients due to IP effects and showed the sensitivity of the method to IP parameters.

-### WISTEM System and Data Analysis
-The WISTEM system features a 3.5-meter square transmitter loop and a five-turn coincident receiver loop, with equipment such as the transmitter and receivers placed in the loop's center.
-To address potential influences of the pressure vessel on data, reference measurements are taken with the system suspended 100m above the seafloor to capture the system response.
+EAGE Near Surface Geoscience Conference & Exhibition 2025

+**Masayuki Motoori¹², Lindsey J. Heagy¹, Gosuke Hoshino², Kunihito Yamamoto², Haruhisa Morozumi², Kunpei Nagase², Shingo Sugimoto²**
+¹ University of British Columbia Geophysical Inversion Facility
+² Japan Organization for Metals and Energy Security (JOGMEC)

-### Objectives and Methodology
+### Summary
-This study focuses on:

-1. **Simulation of Pressure Vessel Effects**:
-   - Using the two-dimensional cylindrical framework in SimPEG (Cockett et al., 2015; Heagy, 2017) and simpegEMIP (Kang, 2016), we simulate the influence of the pressure vessel.

-2. **System Response Characterization**:
-   - Deconvolution of reference data with the analytical response of seawater to derive a linear filter that captures the system's response.
-This filter will be applied in subsequent simulations and inversions.

-3. **1D IP Inversion**:
-   - Performing 1D IP inversion using empymod (Werthmüller, 2017) on Fix-2 data containing negative transients.
+Seafloor hydrothermal deposits are polymetallic massive sulfide ore deposits formed by the precipitation of metal components contained in hot water ejected from the seafloor.
+The sea depth is 700- 2000m.
+Ore bodies extend hundreds of meters horizontally and tens of meters vertically.
+Ore bodies are exposed on the sea floor.
+Some lab-based petrophysics study indicates that resistivity and chargeability are diagnostic physical properties, even compared with seawater (3.0-3.5 S/m).
+Time-domain electromagnetic methods (TEM) are sensitive to variations in resistivity.
+WISTEM (Waseda integrated seafloor time-domain electromagnetic exploration) surveys have been conducted in several areas.
+Negative transients, which are due to induced polarization effects (IP), have been observed for data collected over known deposits.
+It is important to understand the system response to invert these data.
+The pressure vessel (PV), which contains the transmitter and receivers, can impact the data.
+We use numerical simulations to quantify these effects, and we develop a workflow for estimating a linear filter which captures the effects of the PV.
+This filter will then be used in subsequent simulations and inversions.
+Finally, we perform one-dimensional time-domain IP inversion of the field data.
+The estimated resistivity and IP parameters agree with physical property measurements from the area.

+### Main objectives
+Estimate induced polarization parameters for hydrothermal deposits from deep-sea time-domain electromagnetic data

+### New aspects
+Estimate a linear filter characterizing new marine TEM system response, Marine EM inversion with IP parameters, Open-source software application

 ### References
-- Japan Organization for Metals and Energy Security (JOGMEC), 2020.
-[World’s First Successful Excavation of Cobalt-Rich Seabed in the Deep Ocean](https://www.jogmec.go.jp/english/news/release/news_01_000033.html).
-- Morozumi et al, 2020.
-Characteristics of seafloor hydrothermal deposits investigated by JOGMEC.
-- Bannard, J.E., 1975.
-Effect of density on the electrical conductance of aqueous sodium chloride solutions. *Journal of Applied Electrochemistry*, 5, 43-53.
-- Nakayama and Saito, 2016.
-Practical marine TDEM systems using ROV for ocean bottom hydrothermal deposits.
-- Pelton, W.H. et al., 1978.
-Mineral discrimination and removal of inductive coupling with multifrequency IP. *Geophysics*.
-- Motoori and Heagy, 2024.
-A synthetic study investigating induced polarization effects on time-domain electromagnetic data for seafloor hydrothermal deposits.
-- Endo, Nakayama and Saito, A., 2024.
-Effective and practical interpretation of marine transient electromagnetic data (2): Quantitative interpretation.
-- Takakura, 2018.
-Standardization of resistivity measurement of ore samples taken at seafloor hydrothermal deposits.
-- Cockett et al, 2015.
-SimPEG: An open-source framework for simulation and gradient-based parameter estimation in geophysical applications.
+- Cockett, R., Kang, S., Heagy, L. J., Pidlisecky, A., & Oldenburg, D. W. (2015).
+SimPEG: An open source framework for simulation and gradient based parameter estimation in geophysical applications.
+Computers & Geosciences, 85, 142–154.
-- Heagy et al, 2017.
+- Heagy, L. J., Cockett, R., Kang, S., Rosenkjaer, G. K., & Oldenburg, D. W. (2017).
 A framework for simulation and inversion in electromagnetics.
+Computers & Geosciences, 107, 1–19.
+- JOGMEC Conducts World’s First Successful Excavation of Cobalt-Rich Seabed in the Deep Ocean;Excavation Test Seeks to Identify Best Practices to Access Essential Green Technology Ingredients While Minimizing Environmental Impact: News Releases | Japan Organization for - - Metals and Energy Security (JOGMEC). (n.d.).
+Retrieved April 3, 2025, from https://www.jogmec.go.jp/english/news/release/news_01_000033.html
-- Kang and Oldenburg, D.W., 2016.
-On recovering distributed IP information from inductive source time-domain electromagnetic data.
+- Kang, S., & Oldenburg, D. W. (2016).
+On recovering distributed IP information from inductive source time domain electromagnetic data.
+Geophysical Journal International, 207(1), 174–196.
+- MOROZUMI, H., WATANABE, K., SAKURAI, H., HINO, H., KADO, Y., MOTOORI, M., & TENDO, H. (2020).
+Additional information for characteristics of seafloor hydrothermal deposits investigated by JOGMEC.
+Shigen-Chishitsu, 70(2), 113–119.
+- Motoori, M., & Heagy, L. J. (2024).
+A synthetic study investigating induced polarization effects on time-domain electromagnetic data for Sea-floor hydrothermal deposit.
+AGU24.
+- Nakayama, K., Moroori, M., & Saito, A. (2019).
+Application of Time-Domain Electromagnetic Survey for Seafloor Polymetallic Sulphides in the Okinawa Trough.
+25th European Meeting of Environmental and Engineering Geophysics, 1–5.
+- Nakayama, K., & Saito, A. (2016).
+Practical marine TDEM systems using ROV for the ocean bottom hydrothermal deposits.
+2016 Techno-Ocean (Techno-Ocean), 643–647.
+- NAKAYAMA, K., YAMASHITA, Y., YASUI, M., YAMAZAKI, A., & Akira, S. (2012).
+Electric and magnetic properties of the sea-floor hydrothermal mineral ore deposits for the marine EM explorations.
+Proceedings of the SEGJ Conference, 126, 162–165.
+- Oldenburg, D. W., & Li, Y. (2005).
+Inversion for Applied Geophysics: A Tutorial.
+In Near-Surface Geophysics.
+Society of Exploration Geophysicists.
+- Pelton, W. H., Ward, S. H., Hallof, P. G., Sill, W. R., & Nelson, P. H. (1978).
+MINERAL DISCRIMINATION AND REMOVAL OF INDUCTIVE COUPLING WITH MULTIFREQUENCY IP.
+GEOPHYSICS, 43(3), 588–609.
-- Werthmüller, 2017.
-An open-source full 3D electromagnetic modeler for 1D VTI media in Python: empymod.
+- Werthmüller, D. (2017).
+An open-source full 3D electromagnetic modeler for 1D VTI media in Python: Empymod.
+GEOPHYSICS, 82(6), WB9–WB19.
-- Oldenburg and Li, 2005.
-Inversion for applied geophysics: A tutorial. *Near-Surface Geophysics*.